When you attach an image dataset to a project, the Labelbox Editor will automatically adjust the Editor interface for image labeling.

 Free-form text classification

-With the Fill tool, you can easily segment backgrounds or otherwise assign a segmentation annotation to all other pixels in the image that have not already been labeled.
+You can use the fill tool to easily label backgrounds or, otherwise, assign a segmentation annotation to all other pixels in the image that have not already been labeled.
 The fill tool is only enabled for Segmentation annotations.